Best Travel Shoes for Bunions and Plantar Fasciitis

 SAFETY TIPS: Don't travel anywhere without bringing these essential items with you to keep you safe and secure:

-Combination lock - The one thing you MUST bring with you to Asia if you're planning on staying in hostels is a combination lock.
+Combination lock - You MUST bring a combination lock with you if you're staying in hostels.
 Hostels provide lockers and you provide the lock.

 Money belt - Even though these are not the most comfortable things to wear, a money belt is essential.
 I've tried both these traditional travel belts and ones that runners use.